opencv/opencv/modules/highgui/doc/user_interface.rst

     * If the image is 32-bit floating-point, the pixel values are multiplied by 255.
 That is, the value range [0,1] is mapped to [0,255].

+This function should be followed by ``waitKey`` function which displays the image for specified milliseconds.
+Otherwise, it won't display the image.

 namedWindow
 ---------------